PhillypHenning/Witchlight/Sessions/Arc-3/Session-4.md

 48. **Levitating Feather:** Hovers inches above the ground when released.
 49. **Ring of Minor Alarm:** Vibrates gently at the presence of danger.
 50. **Gem of Mending:** Once per day, casts *mending* on a small item.

+# Lorna
+## Magic Items
+1. Staff of Swarming Insects (https://www.dndbeyond.com/magic-items/4766-staff-of-swarming-insects)
+2. Hexing Wand (Within the Vault)
+3. Cloak of Protection (Made of thick burrs seemingly from the back of a giant porcupine)

+## Lair Actions
+1. Throw Potion
+    10 foot area, DC 12 Dex check, 2d6 acid damage, half on save
+2. Shake House (DC)
+    All occupants who isn't Lorna or Lornalings make a DC 12 Str/Con check, on a failed save the target falls prone

+## Legendary Actions
+2 Legendary Action Points, Recharge 2 at the end of each round

+1. Attack (1 LAP)
+2. Use Magic Item (1 LAP)